bussidn/NoNull-Workshop/README.md

 Make yourself familiar with the code of that package.

-# Production issues strats to kick in
+# Production issues starts to kick in